snuhcs-course/swpp-2025-project-team-09/README.md

 Although the core features are in place, a few enhancements are planned to fully complete the initial goals:

 - **Bounding Box & Audio Details**: Fine-tune bounding box handling and audio playback per detected text region.
-- **Settings.kt & Finish.kt Content**: Add additional content and UI enhancements to settings and session finish screens.
 - **Session Navigation & Review**: Implement navigation to previous pages within a session and the ability to review past sessions.

 Once these improvements are added, all features originally targeted for this project will be fully implemented.